ullbergm/object-lease-controller/README.md

 - [Red Hat Documentation](https://docs.openshift.com/container-platform/latest/monitoring/enabling-monitoring-for-user-defined-projects.html)

 That is all you need.
 Your counters and histogram are already registered on the default registry, so Prometheus will scrape them from `/metrics` on the ServiceMonitor endpoint.

+## Admission Webhook

+The operator includes an optional **validating admission webhook** that validates TTL annotation format before objects are created or updated.
+This prevents invalid lease configurations from being applied.

+See [docs/webhook.md](docs/webhook.md) for detailed documentation on:
+- Architecture and how it works
+- Configuration options
+- Certificate management
+- Troubleshooting
+- Security considerations